tomvandeneede/palette2-plugin-extracolor/README.md

 `https://github.com/skellatore/palette2-plugin/archive/master.zip`
     * This will upgrade your current Palette2 Plugin.
     * At any time you can revert to the original Palette2 Plugin, however it will require you to restart octoprint.
-4) Ensure version contains "1.3.0-P2PP-RC1"
+4) Ensure version contains "1.3.2-P2PP-RC1"
+5) To be able to see the Advanced features, you must first enable it in the Palette2 Plugin Settings (Spanner -> Palette2 -> Enable Advanced Options -> SAVE)
 5) Navigate to the Palette2 Plugin Tab.
 6) Adjust settings to suit your needs.
 These can be adjusted mid print without interrupting the print.
-Feedrate settings will be in effect for the next splice after the setting was modified.
+Feedrate settings for the Splicing Speed will be in effect for the _next_ splice after the setting was modified.

 # Known issues
-On Load before a print is starting the status display and variable values are a bit busted.
+ - None Reported

 ## Authors